keyword stuffing - overstuffed teddy bear

 Author: Taylor Brown

-Keyword stuffing is an outdated and frowned-upon practice in search engine optimization (SEO) that involves excessively using keywords in a webpage’s content with the aim of manipulating search engine rankings.
+Keyword stuffing is an outdated and frowned-upon practice in search engine optimization (SEO) that involves overusing keywords in a webpage’s content to manipulate search engine rankings.

 This guide explores the dangers of keyword stuffing, its negative impact on SEO, and provides guidelines for maintaining a balanced keyword usage strategy.